Breastfeeding in Emergencies: The Struggles of New Mothers in the World’s Largest Refugee Camp

 In August 2017, persecution and violence in Myanmar forced thousands of Rohingya people to flee for their lives.
 They sought safety in Cox’s Bazar, a seaside town in Bangladesh that, in a matter of months, became home to the largest refugee camp in the world.

-WFP is doing everything it can to reach women and children in Cox’s Bazar with the nutrition they need.
-Tracy Dube is a WFP nutritionist in Cox’s Bazar with years of experience helping mothers in emergency situations.
-On this episode of Hacking Hunger, she gave us a firsthand look into what it takes to fight malnourishment in this crisis.
+The United Nations World Food Programme (WFP) is doing everything it can to reach women and children in Cox’s Bazar with the nutrition they need.
+For World Breastfeeding Week, listen in to this episode of Hacking Hunger to hear Tracy Dube, a U.N.
+World Food Programme nutritionist in Cox’s Bazar with years of experience helping mothers in emergency situations, give a firsthand look into what it takes to fight malnourishment in this crisis.

 A Vicious Cycle